LinkedIn and Email Orchestration

 Before You Start

-An active LinkedIn automation tool that supports multichannel sequences (LinkedIn plus email in a single campaign).
+A LinkedIn automation tool supporting multichannel sequences (LinkedIn + email in one campaign).
 A connected email sending account.
-A verified lead list with confirmed ICP fit.
-A decision on channel priority: whether LinkedIn or email leads the sequence.
+A verified ICP lead list.
+A decided channel priority: LinkedIn-first or email-first.

 Workflow Overview